oceanprotocol/ocean.py/READMEs/dispenser-flow.md

 Set the required enviroment variables as described in [datatokens-flow](datatokens-flow.md):
 - [x] Setup : Set envvars

-## 2. Alice creates the datatoken
+## 2. Publish Data NFT & Datatoken

 In your project folder (i.e. my_project from `Install the library` step) and in the work console where you set envvars, run the following:

 Please refer to [datatokens-flow](datatokens-flow.md) and complete the following steps :
-- [x] 2.1 Create an erc721 NFT token
+- [x] 2.1 Create an ERC721 data NFT
-- [x] 2.2 Create the erc20 datatoken from the NFT contract
+- [x] 2.2 Create the erc20 datatoken from the data NFT

 ### 3. Dispenser creation & activation